GRJ (Independent) Booking Conditions

 Note: Certain arrangements may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.

 You have the right to cancel your confirmed arrangements before the departure date without paying the above cancellation charges in the event of unavoidable and extraordinary circumstances occurring at your holiday destination or its immediate vicinity and significantly affecting the performance of the arrangements or significantly affecting transport arrangements to the destination.
 In these circumstances, we shall provide you with a full refund of the monies you have paid but we will not be liable to pay you any compensation.
-Please see clause 10 for more information on force majeure.
+Please note that your right to cancel in these circumstances will only apply where the Foreign and Commonwealth Offices advises against travel to your destination or its immediate vicinity.
+For the purposes of this clause, "unavoidable and extraordinary circumstances" means warfare, acts of terrorism, significant risks to human health such as the outbreak of serious disease at the travel destination or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to the travel destination.

 9. Changes and Cancellations by Us